Heat Pump vs. Electric Furnace

 Until now, you must have a fair idea of how both systems work.

-So thinking of getting a new heating and cooling system and still trying to decide if an electric furnace vs. heat pump is the right choice for your house?
+So, thinking of getting a new heating and cooling system and still trying to decide if an electric furnace vs. a heat pump is the right choice for your house?

 At RLD, we are one of the best HVAC companies in Los Angeles.
-Our expert contractors will help you find the right system which meets all your needs.
+Our expert contractors will help you find the right system that meets all your needs.

 Apart from that, we will also help you with the energy incentive program so you can take advantage and save money.